ljharnish/pictocord-updates/README.md

 ```
 Pictochat is now linked to Discord!!
 Join the discord with the link above and below, and go to the #pictochat channel to talk to Pictochat!

-PictoCord now has Pictochat Exclusive Commands, such as p!y12pings and p!help.
 ```

 ![Pictochat Screenshot](https://i.imgur.com/uR2s3sP.png)